rashmi-dev/FEND_Portfolio/README.md

 # FEND Project 1: Portfolio
-Summary: FEND porfolio proj .To create a responsive website using Bootstrap 4.The webpage should have the following elements :-
+**Summary**: FEND portfolio proj .To create a responsive website using Bootstrap 4.The webpage should have the following elements :-

 **Header Section**
 1. Logo.